chorobochrontochor/CompressionTool/README.md

--includeEmptyFolders #Must be set if you want to include empty folders -includeRootFolder #Must be set if you want to include root folder into compressed file -includeHiddenFiles #Must be set if you want to include hidden files and folders
+-includeEmptyFolders #Must be set if you want to include empty folders -includeRootFolder #Must be set if you want to include root folder into compressed file -includeHiddenFiles #Must be set if you want to include hidden files and folders -excludeByRegexp #Exclude files and folders by regular expression
 ```

 ##### Decompression